2 Are we ready for in silico equals?

 There was a clear split in public opinion that widened over time: Americans increasingly believed that Artificial General Intelligence was possible to build, while at the same time they became more opposed to the ideas that AGI should be built or should have the same rights as a human.

-Continue on to Chapter TODO-link if you are curious who agreed with which statements.
+Continue on to AGI Results by Subpopulation if you are curious who agreed with which statements.
 I’ll break down the survey respondents into subsets (by age, for example) and contrast attitudes by group.

 Ready for a new topic?
-Skip to Chapter TODO-link for the results of a survey experiment contrasting ‘fear scenarios.’
+Skip to AI Fear Scenarios for the results of a survey experiment contrasting ‘fear scenarios.’
 For example, we will see if Americans were more likely to agree with: ‘I fear that Artificial Intelligence will lead to the extinction of human beings.’ or ‘I fear that Artificial Intelligence will lead to me losing my job involuntarily.’